Balrog (Street Fighter): Appearances

-In video games

-Balrog appears in Street Fighter II as the first of four CPU-controlled opponents at the end of the single-player tournament.
-Balrog would become a playable character in subsequent revisions of the game, beginning with Street Fighter II: Champion Edition.
-Balrog is characterized as a belligerent street-raised boxer seeking the "American Dream" and one of the "Four Devas" (Shitennou, "Four Heavenly Kings") of Shadaloo.
+Balrog appears in Street Fighter II as one of the opponents, and would become a playable character in subsequent revisions of the game, beginning with Street Fighter II: Champion Edition.
+He is characterized as a bully or a ruffian who is a tough, aggressive and belligerent street-raised boxer seeking the "American Dream" and one of the "Four Devas" (Shitennou, "Four Heavenly Kings") of Shadaloo.

-His next major appearance was in Street Fighter Alpha 3.
-Balrog was a CPU-controlled sub-boss in the arcade version who faced only certain characters and was only playable after certain requirements were met, but also selectable as a playable character via secret code.
-He was made into a regular playable character in the arcade update and subsequent home versions and given his own in-game plot, home stage and endings.
+His next major appearance was in Street Fighter Alpha 3, where he was a sub-boss in the arcade version who faced certain characters and became playable after certain requirements were met, but was also playable via a secret code.
+He was made into a regular playable character in the arcade update and subsequent home versions and given his own in-game plot, home stage, and endings.
 This incarnation of Balrog also appears in Capcom vs. SNK and Capcom vs. SNK 2.
-Balrog also appears in SNK vs. Capcom: SVC Chaos.

-Balrog appears in Street Fighter IV and Super Street Fighter IV, once more serving Shadaloo in the hopes of making easy money.
-He appears in the crossover fighting game, Street Fighter X Tekken, with his official tag partner, Vega.
-Balrog reappears in Street Fighter V as one of the game's initial six DLC characters, released in July 2016.
+He later appears in other Street Fighter games, such as Street Fighter IV, Street Fighter X Tekken, and Street Fighter V.

-Gameplay

-As a boxer, Balrog generally does not fight with his feet.
-This makes him unique among the game's characters.
-Instead of possessing three punch attacks and three kick attacks like the rest of the cast, he has six punches, with the kick buttons generally (but not always) used for low blows while the punch buttons are used for high blows.
-He also has no projectile attacks, unlike many Street Fighter characters.
-Many of his special attacks, super combos and ultra combos consist of dash punches, some of which can pass through projectiles.